BpAAP/LC3CustomVM/README.md

 * flag_gt: Flag set by CMP when accumulator > operand.
 Used by JGT.
 * flag_lt: Flag set by CMP when accumulator < operand.
 Used by JLT.
 * flag_eq: Flag set by CMP when accumulator = operand.
 Used by JEQ.
-* flag_underflow: Set if arithmetic results in an underflow.
+* flag_uf: Set if arithmetic results in an underflow.
-* flag_overflow:  Set when arithmetic results in an overflow.
+* flag_of:  Set when arithmetic results in an overflow.
 ***ADD TABLE***

 Register